-A Faculty Professional Leave constitutes a more formal departure from regular academic duties than a Special Research Assignment and may be one or two semesters in length for 9-month faculty and for a full year for 12-month faculty.
-FPLs involve salary reductions and other considerations established by the Ohio legislature and University Board of Trustees and faculty considering an FPL should fully acquaint themselves with these policies before applying for leave: http://oaa.osu.edu/handbook.html.
+Information on faculty professional leaves is presented in the OAA Policy on Faculty Professional Leave.
+A Faculty Professional Leave constitutes a more formal departure from regular academic duties than a Special Assignment and may be one or two semesters in length for 9-month faculty and for a full year for 12-month faculty.
+FPLs involve salary reductions and other considerations established by the Ohio legislature and University Board of Trustees and faculty considering an FPL should fully acquaint themselves with these policies before applying for leave.